dongkyung1208/Myproject/README.md

 * **What is your classroom environment?**
   * 50-minute lesson
   * Full internet connectivity for all students via personal smartphones or tablets.
+### What challenges do learners have?

+* **Extreme Proficiency Gap:**
+  There is a severe disparity in skill levels among the students.
+Advanced learners can independently compose complete sentences without any grammatical errors.
+In contrast, the lowest-level learners struggle with critical foundational deficits—ranging from an inability to read basic, short English words to a complete lack of understanding regarding fundamental sentence structure.

+* **Disengagement during Grammar Lesson:**
+  During grammar lessons, students are expected to complete writing exercises immediately after the teacher's explanation.
+However, low-level learners frequently disengage completely during this phase, making no attempt to participate or produce any written work.

 * **What challenges do learners have?**
   * Extreme Proficiency Gap:
     There is a severe disparity in skill levels among the students.
 Advanced learners can independently compose complete sentences without any grammatical errors.
 In contrast, the lowest-level learners struggle with critical foundational deficits—ranging from an inability to read basic, short English words to a complete lack of understanding regarding fundamental sentence structure.